StephGbzh/LinksAndDefSearch/README.md

 # Overview

-- Static single page with search-as-you-type capability
+- Static single webpage with search-as-you-type capability on any data you provide
 - POC (ie this very repository) runs on Github-Pages at https://stephgbzh.github.io/LinksAndDefSearch/
-  - type * in the search field to see all results
+  - when the search field is empty, you can see all unfiltered results (within a limit and a "Load more" button)
-  - type ESC in the search field to clear it
+  - type ESC in the search field to clear your last search
-- Data is set in data.js, any change is reflected upon refresh (F5) of the HTML page (give Github a few seconds to automatically deploy the new version)
+- Data is set in data.js as a simple json array, any change is reflected upon refresh (F5) of the HTML page (give Github a few seconds to automatically deploy the new version)
-- Locally the page to open is simply index.html
+- Locally the page to open is simply index.html and works the same way
 - Powered by [Lunr](https://lunrjs.com/) and [React](https://reactjs.org/)
-- Source code is in src/links_and_def_search.jsx
+- Source code is in src/links_and_def_search.jsx (no need to change anything here if you just want to use the search)
-- Babel through npx transforms this jsx code to plain js (see further below for the exact command)
+- [Babel](https://babeljs.io/) through npx transforms this jsx code to plain js (see further below for the exact command)
-- Tested with only small amounts of data
+- Tested only with small amounts of data, bigger ones may be slow to handle

 # How to use